Skip to main content

 Key concepts:

-• self.on() adds event listeners to your component
+• unit.on() adds event listeners to your component

-• The 'update' event fires continuously during animation, providing a frame count
+• The 'update' event fires continuously during animation

 Next Steps